 - a.
-Include in the WRS the definition of "environment" suggested by NZHPT. - b.
+Include in the WRS the definition of "environment" suggested by NZHPT as an explanatory box on WRS page 38. - b.
 Make a recommendation from the WRS Interim Committee to GWRC's Environment Committee that the Regional Policy Statement review include consideration of a region wide agreement on heritage principles and practices.